 Common Mistakes to Avoid

-• Buying because someone online recommended it
+- Buying because someone online recommended it

 Just because a stock is trending on social media, YouTube, or finance forums doesn’t mean it’s a good investment.
-Always do your own research before you choose your first stock.
-Smart investing starts with understanding the business, not following hype.
+Always do your own research before you choose your first stock. - Trying to get rich quickly

 One of the biggest beginner mistakes is expecting one stock to change everything overnight.
-Real wealth is built through patience, consistency, and long-term decision-making, not chasing fast profits.
+Real wealth is built through patience, consistency, and long-term decision-making. - Overanalyzing and never taking action

 Many beginners spend weeks researching but never actually invest because they’re afraid of making the wrong choice.
-A good simple stock picking strategy is better than waiting forever for the “perfect” stock.
+A good simple stock picking strategy is better than waiting forever for the “perfect” stock. - Ignoring company fundamentals

 Price alone doesn’t tell you if a stock is worth buying.
-A strong beginner stock selection guidealways includes understanding the company’s business model, revenue growth, profitability, and long-term potential.
+A strong beginner stock selection guide always includes understanding the company’s business model, revenue growth, profitability, and long-term potential. - Investing money you may need soon

 Never invest money meant for rent, bills, emergencies, or short-term needs.
 Stock investing works best when you give your money time to grow.